Wangchimei/boilerplate-webpack-babel/readme.md

 # Webpack Babel Boilerplate

-This repo is a boilerplate for a simple set-up to start building your own web app with Webpack and Babel.
+This repo is a webpack 4 boilerplate to build your app easily with ES6 (Babel) and live reloading.

 ## Requirements